-What is Genitourinary Syndrome of Menopause (GSM?)
+What is Genitourinary syndrome of the menopause (GSM)?

 Many women notice changes in their vagina, vulva and bladder (the urogenital area) during and after the menopause.
-Genitourinary Syndrome of Menopause (also known as urogenital atrophy, atrophic vaginitis or vulvovaginal atrophy) is a common and under-reported menopausal condition arising from decreased oestrogenisation of the vaginal tissue.
+Genitourinary syndrome of the menopause (also known as urogenital atrophy, atrophic vaginitis or vulvovaginal atrophy) is a common and under-reported menopausal condition arising from decreased oestrogenisation of the vaginal tissue.
 This results in thinning and loss of elasticity of the lining with decreased vaginal blood flow and secretions.

-GSM is a chronic, progressive condition, typically developing in the years after the last period but it can affect some women before or during the perimenopausal phase.
+GSM is a chronic, progressive condition, typically developing in the years after the last period, but it can affect some women during the perimenopausal phase.
 It is estimated that symptomatic GSM affects 50%-70% of all postmenopausal women1.

-One study found that 'many women request effective local treatment too late, when GUSM symptoms are already severe.
-GSM treatments should ideally be initiated when symptoms commence and cause distress, rather than later, when symptoms may have become more severe and even a cause of intolerable distress for the woman'2.
+One study found that 'many women request effective local treatment too late, when GUSM symptoms are already severe'.
+GSM treatments should ideally be initiated when symptoms commence and cause distress, rather than later, when symptoms may have become a cause of intolerable distress for the woman.

-Treatments for GSM can take up to 3 months to fully improve symptoms3.
-It is estimated that less than half of patients with GSM symptoms receive appropriate treatment4.
+Treatment for GSM can take up to three months to fully improve symptoms3.
+It is estimated that less than half of patients with GSM receive appropriate treatment4.
 This may be due to a lack of both public and healthcare professional awareness.